DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 There is a chance that he would be attacked once he'll get closer.
 It could be a trap after all.
-But Kai hesitated only few seconds.
+But Kai hesitated only for a few seconds.

 "...Got it"

-He felt the same pressure as when he faced demon at 9th Terminal.
+He felt the same pressure as when he faced the demon at 9th Terminal.
 But there was no malicious intent from this girl.
 Still, he finally found some clue about this place.
 Maybe she knows something about this place.

-"I'm going to help you right now, but don't attack me"
+"I'm going to help you right now, but don't attack me."

 Kai looked over at girl and raised his Drake Nail.
-He aimed at chains that bound girl by the name Rinne to pillar.
+He aimed at chains that bound the girl, by the name Rinne, to pillar.
 And swung down with all of his strength.

 Sound of metallic clank could be heard.
 As the sound echoed through the place, Kai opened his eyes.

-"It is hard!?
+"It is this hard!?
 What kind of durability is that!?"

 Despite these chains being no thicker than a finger, under the Drake Nail attack it didn't even had a single crack.